 According to the National Institutes of Health, 50 to 70 million Americans are affected by chronic sleep disorders and intermittent sleep problems that can significantly diminish health, alertness and safety.
-For local residents dealing with sleep disorders- such as sleep apnea, insomnia, and narcolepsy - St. Joseph's Hospital (SJH) in Highland offers a sleep study program with board-certified physicians to help local residents sleep better and live well.
+For local residents dealing with sleep disorders- such as sleep apnea, insomnia, and narcolepsy - HSHS St. Joseph's Hospital (SJH) in Highland offers a sleep study program with a board-certified physician to help local residents sleep better and live well.
 Our Sleep Center is now located on the 2nd floor of the new SJH Medical Office Building.

 "The SJH Sleep Center includes comfortable and home-like rooms plus the most current technology for our sleep study patients," says Peggy Sebastian, President and CEO at SJH.
 "Area physicians can get more accurate information to help diagnose and identify treatment plans for their patients' sleep disorders through our comprehensive sleep study program."